 Be a part of one of the nation’s premier campus law enforcement agencies at VCU Police.
-With more than 99 sworn officers, 200 security personnel, and an on-campus dispatch center advancing an “all-out community policing” mission in the heart of Richmond, VCU Police offers exciting opportunities for law enforcement careers in a dynamic urban setting.
+With 99 sworn officers, 25 civilian employees, and an on-campus dispatch center advancing an “all-out community policing” mission in the heart of Richmond, VCU Police offers exciting opportunities for law enforcement careers in a dynamic urban setting.
 VCU Police serves two campuses and a diverse population of more than 50,000 students, faculty and staff.
-The department has a large patrol division trained to patrol on bike, on foot or in vehicles, as well as community policing, investigations, security and special operations divisions.
+The department has a large patrol division trained to patrol on bike, on foot or in vehicles, as well as community policing, investigations, traffic, and education & training divisions.

 VCU Police offers our officers competitive starting salaries and a generous package of state benefits, including a tuition waiver for officers wishing to pursue higher education.
 Benefits include: